-One bright spring day, I sat in my backyard, reclining in a lawn chair.
+One bright spring day, I sat in my backyard on a spring day, reclining in a lawn chair.
 My goal was to do something that seemed simple but was surprisingly hard: to be present and perceive the world around me.

-As I sat in the backyard, I tried to avoid becoming lost in my thoughts and to focus on the world around me.
+As I sat there, I tried to avoid becoming lost in my thoughts and to focus on the world around me.

 I was sitting in a backyard, but I realized I was not fully seeing that backyard.
 I looked around at the stones of the patio where I sat, at the trees with light green spring leaves and rough-textured bark, at the vines that curled up along thick wooden posts and across a pergola above the deck.